Aut-Protocol/aut-integrate/CONTRIBUTING.md

-# Contributing to Aut Expander
+# Contributing to Āut Expander

 We would love for you to contribute to Āut Expander and help make it ever better!
 As a contributor, here are the guidelines we would like you to follow: